caikit/caikit/CONTRIBUTING.md

 - Issues with the [`good first issue` label](https://github.com/caikit/caikit/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) - these should only require a few lines of code and are good targets if you're just starting contributing.
 - Issues with the [`help wanted` label](https://github.com/caikit/caikit/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) - these range from simple to more complex, but are generally things we want but can't get to in a short time frame.

-### How to contribute

-To contribute to this repo, you'll use the Fork and Pull model common in many open source repositories.
-For details on this process, watch [how to contribute](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github).

-When ready, you can create a pull request.
-Pull requests are often referred to as "PR".
-In general, we follow the standard [github pull request](https://help.github.com/en/articles/about-pull-requests) process.
-Follow the template to provide details about your pull request to the maintainers.

-Before sending pull requests, make sure your changes pass tests.

-#### Code Review

-Once you've [created a pull request](#how-to-contribute), maintainers will review your code and likely make suggestions to fix before merging.
-It will be easier for your pull request to receive reviews if you consider the criteria the reviewers follow while working.
-Remember to:

-- Run tests locally and ensure they pass
-- Follow the project coding conventions
-- Write detailed commit messages
-- Break large changes into a logical series of smaller patches, which are easy to understand individually and combine to solve a broader issue

 <!-- ## Releasing (Maintainers only)